 Getting started

 Swashbuckle seamlessly adds Swagger by combining the built in Api Explorer from ASP.NET Core MVC and Swagger’s swagger-ui to enable discovery and generate interactive documentation for your API’s users.
-Remember that at the time of writing it’s a release candidate and the interface might still shift and change in the future.
-But as for now the best way to get started is to install the NuGet packages called “Swashbuckle.SwaggerGen” and “Swashbuckle.SwaggerUi” both version “6.0.0-rc1-final”.
 There is only one NuGet package which contains the Swagger generator and Swagger-ui embedded.
 Add the package Swashbuckle 6.0.0-beta902 to the dependencies section of the project.json file: